deric/capistrano-parcel/README.md

 # Capistrano::Parcel

-Simple building tool inspired by Python's Parcel, just written in Ruby and with many improvements.
+Distributed building tool, originally inspired by Python's Parcel, just written in Ruby and with many improvements.
 Parcel is taking advantage of [Capistrano 3](https://github.com/capistrano/capistrano), [SSHkit](https://github.com/capistrano/sshkit) and [FPM](https://github.com/jordansissel/fpm).

 The idea is simple:

   * we want to deploy native packages packed with all dependencies
+  * support multiple releases/distribution
+  * fast and reliable deployment
   * updating N production servers with `git pull` + package dependencies doesn't scale well
   * package should be tested before going to production